adamkocsis/palaeogeography_palass2024/README.md

 ![](doc/images/temperature.png)

-Additional tutorials can be found on the [website of `rgplates` package](https://gplates.github.io/rgplates).

 ## Additional external links

--
+- Additional tutorials about `rgplates` can be found on the [website of the package](https://gplates.github.io/rgplates).